12 Expensive Products That Are Worth Their Price

 Pinky Rings

-They’re just a wonderful addition to a classic gentleman’s wardrobe and it’s not something a lot of other people will wear.
-The problem is, it’s very difficult to find classic shapes in nice materials such as sterling silver or gold on the market today.
-Either you have to go custom and spend several thousand dollars on the ring or you go vintage but it costs a lot of time, you often find lots of crappy rings.
+They’re just an excellent addition to a classic gentleman’s wardrobe, and it’s not something a lot of other people will wear.
+The problem is, it’s challenging to find classic shapes in delicate materials such as sterling silver or gold on the market today.
+Either you have to go custom and spend several thousand dollars on the ring, or you go vintage, but it costs a lot of time, you often find lots of crappy rings.

-Personally, all the Rings in my collection right now are vintage, they range from sterling silver, all the way to solid 18 karat gold and everything in between.
-Because so difficult to find new ones we’re currently working on them so stay tuned.
+Personally, all the rings in my collection right now are vintage, they range from sterling silver, all the way to solid 18 karat gold and everything in between.
+Because so tricky to find new ones we’re currently working on them so stay tuned.
+In the meantime, have a look at our signet ring guide.

 Of course, there are lots of other great manufacturers of fountain pens.
-Italian ones such as Omas, maybe Parker, or you name it, however, the Mont Blanc meisterstuck pen has been around for a very long time.
-It’s a very classic status symbol for many but it’s also a very good item that will not wear out prematurely.
-It has a nice gold nib and it writes very beautifully.
+Italian ones such as Omas, maybe Parker, or you name it.
+However, the Montblanc Meisterstück pen has been around for a very long time.
+It’s a very classic status symbol for many, but it’s also a perfect item that will not wear out prematurely.
+It has a nice gold nib, and it writes very beautifully.
 At one point in time, I owned over a hundred Montblanc fountain pens because I was a collector and fountain pens are actually what got me into men’s clothing.

-Today, I reduced my collection a lot and I only have three Montblanc fountain pens; one is a meisterstuck 149 which is their biggest flagship model and it has a 3b nib which is quite wide and use it for signatures, another one has just a b nib and I use it to write or take notes and then have a vintage piece which is very old, it was made out of celluloid, it had a solid brass telescope mechanism inside versus the modern meisterstuck fountain pens are made out of resin and inside is like a plastic lever mechanism.
+Today, I reduced my collection a lot, and I only have three Montblanc fountain pens; one is a meisterstuck 149 which is their biggest flagship model, and it has a 3b nib which is quite broad, and I use it for signatures, another one has just a b nib, and I use it to write or take notes and then have a vintage piece which is very old, it was made out of celluloid, it had a solid brass telescope mechanism inside versus the modern meisterstuck fountain pens are made out of resin and inside is like a plastic lever mechanism.

 Goodyear Welted Shoes

 More expensive shoes will probably have a hand-stitched good year welt, they’ll have a nice waist, and a lot more time went into your construction of that shoe.
-Of course, if you spend two thousand dollars or more, you also can get a custom Goodyear welted shoe and that’s just a wonderful experience because it really is perfectly suited to your foot and your foot alone.
+Of course, if you spend two thousand dollars or more, you also can get a custom Goodyear welted shoe, and that’s just an incredible experience because it is perfectly suited to your foot and your foot alone.

 Quality Leather Belts